Raven8472/voyager-database/README.md

 # voyager-database
 Star Trek Voyager Database (LCARS-Themed Project)

-This repository contains a fully structured Star Trek Voyager–inspired relational database, designed for interactive applications, LCARS-themed user interfaces, and future API development.
+This repository contains a fully structured Star Trek Voyager–inspired relational database designed for interactive applications, LCARS-themed user interfaces, and future API development.

 The project provides a clean, normalized, game-ready dataset that reflects the inner workings of a Federation starship, including crew information, ship compartments, replicator systems, transporter activity, and medical records.

 The database currently includes a complete schema and an initial reference data set, and is being expanded gradually into a full backend system suitable for a text-based RPG, UI dashboard, or investigative toolkit.